Table of Content Links

 The whole Fennel plant and its seeds contain phytoestrogens, which help to increase supply.
 Fennel is best used fresh as a whole food.
 You can chop it up and use it in salads or stir-frys.

 - Asparagus, Green beans, Carrots (especially carrot seeds), Yam, Sweet potatoes, Peas, and Beet.

 - Cashews, macadamia nuts, sesame seeds, and avocados.

-- Lactogenic beverages include water, coconut water, lactation teas, body armor sports drink, ginger ale and any imitation coffee containing chicory, dandelion or malt.
+- Lactogenic beverages include water, coconut water, lactation teas, body armor sports drink, ginger ale, and imitation coffee containing chicory, dandelion, or malt.

 - Garlic, onion, and ginger.
-Use these only if you, yourself, do not suffer from any adverse reactions towards them, if you are okay after eating them, your baby should be fine, too.
+Use these only if you, yourself, do not suffer from any adverse reactions towards them.
+Your baby should be fine if you are okay after eating them.

-- Lactogenic spices include marjoram, basil, anise seed, dill, caraway, turmeric (half a tsp of turmeric per day can help with increasing your milk supply, as well as preventing a breast infection).
+- Lactogenic spices include marjoram, basil, anise seed, dill, caraway, and Turmeric (half a tsp of Turmeric per day can help increase your milk supply and prevent a breast infection).